Sligo, Leitrim and Northern Counties Railway: Pioneer and Sligo

 Its first two main line locomotives were a pair with an 0-6-2T wheel arrangement, Pioneer and Sligo, built by the Avonside Engine Company of Bristol, England and delivered in 1877.
 These were unsteady riders on the SL&NCR's light track, but the company kept them in service until 1921.

 Leitrim class

 After the disappointment of the Pioneer class, the SL&NCR turned to the 0-6-4T wheel arrangement.
-In 1879 Beyer, Peacock and Company of Gorton Foundry, Manchester, England had supplied the South Australian Railways K class, which was built to the Irish gauge and designed to run on lightweight track.
+In 1879 Beyer, Peacock & Company of Manchester, England had supplied the South Australian Railways K class, which was built to the Irish gauge and designed to run on lightweight track.
 As a result, the SL&NCR ordered an enlarged version of this design which became the SLNCR Leitrim class.
 Beyer, Peacock delivered the first two of this class, Fermanagh and Leitrim, in 1882.
 Proving reliable, the SL&NCR obtained further examples from Beyer, Peacock in 1895, Hazelwood and 1899, Lissadell The SL&NCR started withdrawing the class from service in 1947 and one of the class survived until the closure of the line in 1957.